MicrosoftDocs/powerbi-docs/powerbi-docs/service-data-lineage.md

 **Data sources**

 You see the data sources from which the datasets and dataflows get their data.
-On the data source nodes, you see more information that can help identify the source.
+On the data source cards, you see more information that can help identify the source.
 For example, for Azure SQL server you also see the database name.

 ![Lineage view data source with no gateway](media/service-data-lineage/power-bi-lineage-data-source-no-gateway.png)